 Common refundable entry fee amounts are 50%, 75%, and 90%, and are typically payable to the resident if they ever move out, or to the resident’s estate in the event of death, no matter how many years the resident has lived in the community.
 The stipulations for receiving a refund can vary from one community to another so it is important to read the contract details.

-Which entry fee refund is best financially?
+Which entry fee refunds are best financially?

 Faced with choosing between multiple types of refundable contracts a prospective resident of a CCRC may wonder which choice is best, financially, over the long run.
 The overriding question is whether it makes sense to pay a higher entry fee today in exchange for receiving a significant portion of the entry fee back later.
 Or, alternatively, is it better to pay a lower entry fee today, thus keeping more money in your pocket, but not getting anything back in the future?
 (That is, if you stay in the community for longer than the amortization period, which is typically 2-4 years.)